ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 ~~~~~~~~~~~
 {: #cddl-diff title="CDDL definition of the 'app_groups_diff' field" artwork-align="left"}

-   The Group Manager MUST respond with a 4.00 (Bad Request) response, in case both the inner CBOR arrays 'app_groups_del' and 'app_groups_add' are empty, or in case the 'app_groups_diff' field occurs more than once.

-   The Group Manager MUST respond with a 4.00 (Bad Request) response, in case the CBOR map in the request payload includes both the 'app_groups' field and the 'app_groups_diff' field.
+   The Group Manager MUST respond with a 4.00 (Bad Request) response in case: both the inner CBOR arrays 'app_groups_del' and 'app_groups_add' are empty; or the CBOR map in the request payload includes both the 'app_groups' field and the 'app_groups_diff' field.

 * When CoRAL is used, the request payload includes the following top-level elements.